Best Selling Books Of All Time Ultimate List

 The novel was the series in “The Graphic” Magazine.
 The book is a classic imaginative literature, boasting of having sold more than 100 million copies.

-The Lion and the Wardrobe – C.S Lewis
+The Lion, The Witch and the Wardrobe – C.S.
+Lewis

 This fantasy novel for Children was written in 1950 by C.S Lewis and published shortly after by George Bless.
 The Book has sold an upward of 85 million copies so far.